Cancer Registrars

 & The Cancer Registry Community

-This page is intended as a resource to keep Cancer Registrars and the Cancer Registry Community informed on updates in the field, and specifically, reporting requirements in California.
+This page is intended as a resource to keep Oncology Data Specialists and the Cancer Registry Community informed on updates in the field, and specifically, reporting requirements in California.
 Topics of discussion will also be included to encourage dialogue amongst the cancer registry community.
 If there is information you would like to see posted here, please send us a message for consideration.

 CTR Credential Renamed to ODS

 The National Cancer Registrars Association (NCRA) announced the Certified Tumor Registrar (CTR) credential has been renamed to Oncology Data Specialist (ODS) to align with the evolving scope of practice of cancer registrars.
-The new credential name will be implemented January 1, 2024.
-More information can be found on the NCRA website and updated FAQ sheet
+The new credential name was implemented on January 1, 2024.
+More information can be found on the NCRA website and updated FAQ sheet.

 Check out the College of American Pathologists’ Deeper Dives Into Cancer Registries podcast episode where Lara Harik, MD, FCAP, a pathologist at Emory University Hospital, talks with Peggy Adamo, a public health analyst for NCI-SEER and Andrea Sipin-Baliwas, Director of Registry Operations at the Los Angeles Cancer Surveillance Program.